pierre-pvln/skeleton-joomla/README.md

 The folder \code\doc contains the documentation for the Joomla! extension.<br/>

 ---
-# Process scripts fo build, stage, deploy or skeleton
+# Process scripts for build, stage, deploy or skeleton
 ---

 ## After some changes